-G. Daniel Rath, MD, Program Director
+G. Daniel Rath, M.D., Program Director

 Dr. Bushen graduated in 1991 from the Jimma University Medical School in Ethiopia.
-He completed his Internal Medicine Residency at USD Sanford School of Medicine from 1999-2002 and is board certified in Internal Medicine, Infectious Disease and Geriatrics.
-He is also a Certified Medical Director.
-He became a member of the Alpha Omega Alpha honor society in 2013 while a fellow in the USD Geriatrics Fellowship.
-Dr. Bushen has practiced Internal Medicine since 2002.
-He is also Medical Director of eLongTermCare (eLTC) with Avera McKennan Hospital & University Health Center in Sioux Falls.
-He is a member of the American Geriatrics Society, AMDA Society for Post-Acute and Long Term Care Medicine and a Board Member of the South Dakota Medical Directors Association.
+He completed his internal medicine residency at USD Sanford School of Medicine from 1999-2002 and is board certified in internal medicine, infectious disease and geriatrics.
+He is also a certified medical director.
+He became a member of the Alpha Omega Alpha honor society in 2013 while a fellow in the USD geriatrics fellowship.
+Dr. Bushen has practiced internal medicine since 2002.
+He is the community living center and extended care and rehab staff physician at the Sioux Falls VA Health Care System.
+He is a member of the American Geriatrics Society, American Medical Directors Association Society for Post-Acute and Long Term Care Medicine and a board member of the South Dakota Medical Directors Association.

-Fred Thanel, MD, MPH, Key Clinical Faculty
+Fred Thanel, M.D., M.P.H., Key Clinical Faculty